nubz/gds-validation/readme.md

-  beforeField?: String // description of the date being compared to e.g. 'Date of death' beforeToday?: Boolean patternText?: String // description of regex for error messages - defaults to `${fieldDescription} is not valid` errors?: CustomErrors // instead of using templated errors it's possible to include an error object with keys as the error case name (see ErrorTemplateName values) to overwrite the template with a custom string (or function that interpolates data) transform?: (data: Payload) => any // is used to assign a new value to validate for the field object e.g. stripping out hyphens and spaces from sort-code value means we can return a new value with this method: data => data['sort-code'].replace(/-/g, '').replace(/\s+/g, '')
+  beforeField?: String // description of the date being compared to e.g. 'Date of death' beforeToday?: Boolean patternText?: String // description of regex for error messages - defaults to `${fieldDescription} is not valid` errors?: CustomErrors // instead of using templated errors it's possible to include an error object with keys as the error case name (see ErrorTemplateName values) to overwrite the template with a custom string (or function that has access to data for interpolation) transform?: (data: Payload) => any // is used to assign a new value to validate for the field object e.g. stripping out hyphens and spaces from sort-code value means we can return a new value with this method: data => data['sort-code'].replace(/-/g, '').replace(/\s+/g, '')
 }